PaulLerner/ViQuAE/README.md

 Also install [ElasticSearch](https://www.elastic.co/guide/en/elastic-stack-get-started/current/get-started-elastic-stack.html#install-elasticsearch)
 (and run it) if you want to do sparse retrieval.

+TODO instructions for ranx (or, better, update mapping from doc to passage so that the order is preserved even after ranking)

 The rest should be installed using `pip`:
 ```sh